 Hence Antichrisis released a 4 singles in 2021, starting with "Living With You On Top Of The Mountain", followed by "The Lineman's Call", "Ghosts" and "As The Snow Falls".

-The single era continues"Behind the Rainbow" saw its release on Imbolc 2022; it was followed by "Lost & Found on Spring Equinox 2022, "Wasted Time" on Beltane 2022, "Stay" on Summer Solstice 2022, "Arrival" on Lugnasadh 2022, "Subways of Time on Autumn Equinox 2022 — and more tracks are about to follow around each pagan festival.
+The single era continues"Behind the Rainbow" saw its release on Imbolc 2022; it was followed by "Lost & Found on Spring Equinox 2022, "Wasted Time" on Beltane 2022, "Stay" on Summer Solstice 2022, "Arrival" on Lugnasadh 2022, "Subways of Time on Autumn Equinox 2022 — and more tracks are about to follow.